Spectrum Enterprises CIC

 We are a social enterprise

 A recent survey conducted by the National Autistic Society found that only 16% of autistic adults are in full-time work and overall only 32% are in some kind of paid work in the UK.

 Sadly this figure has not changed in the last decade.
-The majority of autistic people lose their jobs, not because they cannot fulfil their role, but because they dont thrive in an office culture.
+The majority of autistic people lose their jobs because they cannot fulfil their role struggle to thrive in an office culture.